shanejansen/touchstone/README.md

 [Example](./examples/java-spring/touchstone/touchstone.yml)
 Your services and their monitored dependencies are defined here.
 Default values should be enough in most cases.
  * `host:` - Default: localhost.
 The host where your services are running.
- * `services:` - Each service included in your end-to-end tests is defined here.
+ * `services:` - Each service included in your Touchstone tests is defined here.
    * `name:` - Default: unnamed-service.
 The name of the service.
    * `tests:` - Default: ./tests.
 The path to Touchstone tests for this service.
    * `host:` - Default: parent host.
 Fine-grained host control per service.